Mary Chitwood, Founder and Executive Director

 Mary is a 1998 graduate of Butler High School.
 She served in the US Army from 2003 to 2006.
 During her enlistment she was stationed at Fort Irwin, CA. She was awarded Five Army Achievement Medals, Army Commendation Medal and Good Conduct Medal.
 She attended University of Phoenix and holds bachelor’s and master’s degrees in Criminal Justice Administration and Security.

 Mary is a member at American Legion Post 778.
-Mary is a lifetime member of Disabled American Veterans Chapter 64.
+Mary is a life member of the Disabled American Veterans (DAV).
+Mary is a member of American Legion Post 778.
 Also, Mary is mentor for Butler County Veterans Court.
-Mary is a member of Butler County Soroptimist.

 Donna Croft, Secretary